wkumari/draft-wkumari-dnsop-alt-tld/README.md

    not implement the alternate resolution system.

-   The unmanaged and "registration not required" nature of labels beneath .alt provides the opportunity for an attacker to re-use the chosen label and thereby possibly compromise applications dependent on the special host name.
+   The unmanaged and "registration not required" nature of labels beneath .<TBD> provides the opportunity for an attacker to re-use the

+Kumari & Sullivan          Expires May 4, 2017                  [Page 6]

+Internet-Draft              Reserve <TBD> TLD               October 2016

+   chosen label and thereby possibly compromise applications dependent on the special host name.